ceph/ceph/doc/dev/cephx_protocol.rst

 everything we need, we'll return 0.

 This ends phase II of the protocol.
-We have now successfully set up a ticket and session key for client C to talk to server S.  S will know that C is who he claims to be, since A will verify it.
-C will know it is S he's talking to, again because A verified it.
+We have now successfully set up a ticket and session key for client C to talk to server S.  S will know that C is who it claims to be, since A will verify it.
+C will know it is S it's talking to, again because A verified it.
 The only copies of the session key for C and S to communicate were sent encrypted under the permanent keys of C and S, respectively, so no other party (excepting A, who is trusted by all) knows that session key.
 The ticket will securely indicate to S what C is allowed to do, attested to by A.  The nonces passed back and forth between A and C ensure that they have not been subject to a replay attack.
-C has not yet actually talked to S, but he is ready to.
+C has not yet actually talked to S, but it is ready to.

 Much of the security here falls apart if one of the permanent keys is compromised.
 Compromise of C's key means that the attacker can pose as C and obtain all of C's privileges, and can eavesdrop on C's legitimate conversations.
-He can also pretend to be A, but only in conversations with C.  Since he does not (by hypothesis) have keys for any services, he cannot generate any new tickets for services, though he can replay old tickets and session keys until S's permanent key is changed or the old tickets time out.
+He can also pretend to be A, but only in conversations with C.  Since it does not (by hypothesis) have keys for any services, he cannot generate any new tickets for services, though it can replay old tickets and session keys until S's permanent key is changed or the old tickets time out.

-Compromise of S's key means that the attacker can pose as S to anyone, and can eavesdrop on any user's conversation with S.  Unless some client's key is also compromised, the attacker cannot generate new fake client tickets for S, since doing so requires him to authenticate himself as A, using the client key he doesn't know.
+Compromise of S's key means that the attacker can pose as S to anyone, and can eavesdrop on any user's conversation with S.  Unless some client's key is also compromised, the attacker cannot generate new fake client tickets for S, since doing so requires it to authenticate himself as A, using the client key it doesn't know.